 "Progress Towards Conformance" Statement

-Developers of user agents that do not yet conform fully to a particular UAAG 2.0 conformance level are encouraged to publish a statement on progress towards conformance.
+Developers of user agents that do not conform fully to a particular UAAG 2.0 conformance level are encouraged to publish a statement on progress towards conformance.
 The progress statement is the same as a conformance claim except an UAAG 2.0 conformance level that is being progressed towards, rather than one already satisfied, and report progress on success criteria not yet met.
-Authors of "Progress Towards Conformance" Statement are solely responsible for the accuracy of their statements.
+Authors of "Progress Towards Conformance" statement are solely responsible for the accuracy of their statements.
 Developers are encouraged to provide expected timelines for meeting outstanding success criteria within the Statement.

 Disclaimer

-Neither W3C, WAI, nor UAWG take any responsibility for any aspect or result of any UAAG 2.0 conformance claim that has not been published under the authority of the W3C, WAI, or UAWG.
+Neither W3C, WAI, nor UAWG are not responsible for any aspect or result of any UAAG 2.0 conformance claim that has not been published under the authority of the W3C, WAI, or UAWG.

 Appendix A: Glossary